ALMSIVI/novel-tools-py/docs/references.md

 For better style customization, the tag for each NovelData will be used as html classes.
 Please ensure you use a `CsvWriter` to store the structure and have `tag` in `additional_fields`.

-In the generated html, the titles (book/volume/chapter) will surrounded with the <h1> tag.
-The metadata will be surrounded with the <span> tag, and will use its name as id.
+In the generated html, the titles (book/volume/chapter) will be surrounded with the `<h1>` tag.
+The metadata will be surrounded with the `<span>` tag, and will use its name as id.
 The introductions (book/volume) and the chapter contents will be converted into html as markdown, and then the classes will be inserted accordingly.

 You can include illustrations in the epub.
 Since the source is treated as a markdown, just use the `![]()` notation,